 When to submit a CTA or CTN

-A CTA or CTN is required prior to the initiation of a clinical trial of a therapeutic product.
+A CTA or CTN is required prior to the initiation of a clinical trial of a therapeutic product, or a Class 2 cell, tissue and gene therapy product (CTGTP).

-A CTA is intended for clinical trials of a locally unregistered therapeutic product, or an unapproved use of a locally registered therapeutic product (e.g. use for a new indication, in a new population, or of a new route of administration or dosing regimen).
+A CTA is required for clinical trials of a locally unregistered therapeutic product or Class 2 CTGTP, or an unapproved use of a locally registered therapeutic product or Class 2 CTGTP (e.g. use for a new indication, in a new population, or of a new route of administration or dosing regimen).

-On the other hand, a CTN is intended for a clinical trial that involves only locally registered therapeutic products used in accordance with its local approved label.
-CTN submissions are subjected to a simplified screening and verification process with a significantly shorter regulatory processing time.
+On the other hand, a CTN is submitted for a clinical trial that involves only locally registered therapeutic products or Class 2 CTGTPs used in accordance with its local approved label.
+CTN submissions undergo a simplified screening and verification process with a significantly shorter regulatory processing time.

-All clinical trials of a therapeutic product in healthy volunteers will require a CTA, unless the therapeutic product has been approved for use in healthy individuals (e.g. the product is a vaccine that is typically intended to be given to healthy individuals), and is used in accordance with the local approved label.
+All clinical trials of a therapeutic product or a Class 2 CTGTP in healthy volunteers will require a CTA, unless the therapeutic product has been approved for use in healthy individuals (e.g. the product is a vaccine that is typically intended to be given to healthy individuals), and is used in accordance with the local approved label.

 The table below compares the differences between CTA and CTN:

-All clinical trials must be conducted in compliance with the protocol, applicable clinical trial regulations, ICH E6(R2) Guideline for Good Clinical Practice and Standard Operating Procedures (SOPs).
+All clinical trials must be conducted in compliance with the protocol, the Clinical Trial Regulations, the principles of Good Clinical Practice and applicable Standard Operating Procedures (SOPs).

 CTA-CTN regulatory roadmap

-While a CTA submission may be made in parallel to the submission to Institutional Review Board (IRB), a CTN submission should only be made after receiving IRB approval.
+While a CTA submission may be made in parallel to the Institutional Review Board (IRB) submission, a CTN submission should only be made after receiving IRB approval.

-Before starting a clinical trial, the local sponsor will need to apply for a CTA or a CTN.
-If Clinical Research Material (CRM) notification is required, this should be included in the same CTA or CTN application.
-The proposed CRM quantity should be a realistic estimate of what is required.
+Before starting a clinical trial, the local sponsor will need to apply for a CTA or submit a CTN.
+If a Clinical Research Material (CRM) notification is required, this should be included in the CTA or CTN application.
+The stated CRM quantity should reflect the actual or a realistic estimate of the quantity required.

-Upon completing the application draft, the local sponsor representative will notify the relevant parties to endorse the application as the Principal Investigator, other sponsor (for investigator-initiated studies with more than one local sponsor) and CRM importer or local manufacturer.
-Once the endorsement process is completed, the local sponsor representative can proceed to submit the application to us.
+Upon completing the application draft, the local sponsor representative will notify the relevant parties (e.g., the Principal Investigator, the other Sponsor(s) for investigator-initiated studies with more than one local sponsor, the CRM importer or local manufacturer, if applicable) to endorse the application.
+Once endorsement has been completed by the relevant parties, the local sponsor representative can proceed to submit the application to us.

-Once the CTA or CTN is issued, it will remain valid for the duration of the trial.
+The CTA or accepted CTN will remain valid for the duration of the trial.
 The CRM notification will also remain valid for the duration of the trial.

 There are no fees involved for clinical trial applications.

-All clinical trial applications must be made online through PRISM (view sample online form602 KB).
+All clinical trial applications must be made online through PRISM (view sample online form634 KB).
 You can refer to our training slides on CTA/CTN application2250 KB and CRM notification1948 KB for more details.

 How to apply